History of Chinese cuisine: Tang dynasty

-During the earlier Southern and Northern Dynasties (420–589), and perhaps even earlier, the drinking of tea became popular in southern China.
+During the earlier Northern and Southern dynasties (420–589), and perhaps even earlier, the drinking of tea became popular in southern China.
 (Tea comes from the leaf buds of Camellia sinensis, native to southwestern China.)
 Tea was viewed then as a beverage of tasteful pleasure and with pharmacological purpose as well.
-During the Tang Dynasty, tea became synonymous with everything sophisticated in society.
+During the Tang dynasty, tea became synonymous with everything sophisticated in society.
 The Tang poet Lu Tong (790–835) devoted most of his poetry to his love of tea.
 The 8th-century author Lu Yu (known as the Sage of Tea) even wrote a treatise on the art of drinking tea, called the Classic of Tea (Chájīng).
 Tea was also enjoyed by Uyghur Turks; when riding into town, the first places they visited were the tea shops.
-Although wrapping paper had been used in China since the 2nd century BC, during the Tang Dynasty the Chinese were using wrapping paper as folded and sewn square bags to hold and preserve the flavor of tea leaves.
+Although wrapping paper had been used in China since the 2nd century BC, during the Tang dynasty the Chinese were using wrapping paper as folded and sewn square bags to hold and preserve the flavor of tea leaves.

 Methods of food preservation continued to develop.
 The common people used simple methods of preservation, such as digging deep ditches and trenches, brining, and salting their foods.
 The emperor had large ice pits located in the parks in and around Chang'an for preserving food, while the wealthy and elite had their own smaller ice pits.
 Each year the emperor had laborers carve 1000 blocks of ice from frozen creeks in mountain valleys, each block with the dimension of 0.91 by 0.91 by 1.06 m.
 There were many frozen delicacies enjoyed during the summer, especially chilled melon.